 Geelong /je-long/ is one of Australia’s most storied wine regions.
-Some 20,000 years ago, it sat at the bottom of the sea, and today it occupies the Wadawurrung First Nation.
+A few million years ago, it sat at the bottom of the sea, and today it occupies the Wathaurong/Wadda Wurrung First Nation.

 The encircled part of the map is known today as the Moorabool Valley.
-This is Wathaurong Balug clan country, one of 14 Aboriginal Australian clans a part of the Wathaurong First Nation.
+This is the traditional land of the Wathaurong Balug people, one of 14 language groups that are a part of the Wathaurong First Nation.

 Europeans “established” Geelong between 1836 and 1838.
 Along with an influx of population, novel diseases like influenza caused for the rapid decline of the Wathaurong Nation people.
 By 1853 there were just 30-40 Wathaurong people as compared to the over 300 just 17 years prior.